 In the 1950s, Robert Merton elaborated the functionalist perspective by proposing a distinction between manifest and latent functions.
 Manifest functions are the intended functions of an institution or a phenomenon in a social system.
 Latent functions are its unintended functions.
 Latent functions may be undesirable, but unintended consequences, or manifestly dysfunctional institutions may have latent functions that explain their persistence.
 For example, crime seems difficult to explain from the functionalist perspective; it seems to play little role in maintaining social stability.
 Crime, however, may have the latent function of providing examples that demonstrate the boundaries of acceptable behavior and the function of these boundaries to maintain social norms.

 Functionalists analyze social institutions in terms of the function they play.
 In other words, to understand a component of society, one must ask, "What is the function of this institution?
 How does it contribute to social stability? " Thus, one can ask of education, "What is the function of education for society? " A complete answer would be quite complex and require a detailed analysis of the history of education, but one obvious answer is that education prepares individuals to enter the workforce and, therefore, maintains a functioning economy.
 By delineating the functions of elements of society, of the social structure, we can better understand social life.

 Criticism of Functionalism

+Critics also argue that functionalism is unable to explain social change because it focuses so intently on social order and equilibrium in society.
+Following functionalist logic, if a social institution exists, it must serve a function.
+Institutions, however, change over time; some disappear and others come into being.
 The focus of functionalism on elements of social life in relation to their present function, and not their past functions, makes it difficult to use functionalism to explain why a function of some element of society might change, or how such change occurs.